ScottTodd/Flows/readme.md

 Running Flows Online:
   1. Note: This is the latest version of our code, which may include changes after GitHub's Game Off deadline.
   2. [GitHub Pages](http://scotttodd.github.io/Flows/)

+## Controls
+- Number keys 1-9 to select pusher or splitter to control
+- Any other key to select none
+- Mouse to control the currently selected pusher or splitter

 ## Dependencies
 - [three.js](https://github.com/mrdoob/three.js/)